 Something that is often confused for the same thing but both terms mean something different.
 Although they have many similarities, they are different professions.

-Who do they work with – Interior Designers usually work closely with Contractors and Architects to achieve the look that client is after.
+Who do they work with – Interior Designers usually work closely with Contractors and Architects to achieve the look that the client is after.

 Education – Interior Decorator doesn’t have to have a formal education.
 They are mainly focusing on the aesthetic so a knowledge of furniture, finishes, colours, products etc. is desirable.

-What they do – Interior Decorators in general don’t do structural changes or renovations.
+What they do – Interior Decorators, in general, don’t do structural changes or renovations.
 An interior decorator is focused entirely on the furniture, colours, textiles and textures of a room.
 Their job is to capture the personality and style of the clients and express it.

 Who they work with – Interior Decorators don’t normally work with Architects and Contractors since they come at a later stage and do the finishing touches.
 They would do mood boars, sample boards and possibly provide the furniture and finishes.
 Sometimes they collaborate with product, furniture and textile designers.